-This Banana Split Dessert Pudding is one of my most favorite things!
+This Strawberry Banana Pudding is one of my most favorite things!
 It’s super flavorful and delicious.
 Also, it’s also really easy to make but looks like a million bucks.

 The reason why this it’s so delicious is that it has three layers of pudding, one packed with chocolate flavor, another one packed with a vanilla punch and the final one with a ton of strawberries.
 So, not only it has a ton of different flavors, but it also looks charming layered into glasses.